Use the C-word more often

 Do you recognize any of the scenarios I have explained?
 What is your experience facing silo behavior?
 Have you reflected on your own approach to work to see if you are also guilty of some silo mentality traits?

-Contact JAMSO for help on performance management and KPI challenges to help boost your business performance.
-We engage with business intelligence, analytics and big data for goal setting training and project consultancy.
+JAMSO helps performance management and KPI challenges to help boost your business performance.
 Our goal is to help 250,000 people and companies each year so please share this article to anyone you feel can be better informed or helped.